 2. How do these types of liabilities apply to the manufacturers of medicines and devices?

 Currently, for deficiencies in the quality of drug, the manufacturer can be held responsible under the D&C Act, IPC as well as the CPA.
-However, an amendment has been proposed to the Act through which the Government seeks to impose liability for quality of drugs not only on the manufacturer but also on the party marketing the drug.
+However, the D&C Rules have been amended such that liability for quality of drugs is imposed not only on the manufacturer but also on the marketer the drug.
 This was necessitated because a DCGI investigation revealed that many big pharmaceutical companies market unapproved drugs or drugs not of standard quality.
 However, those drugs are manufactured by third party contractors and therefore the company marketing the drug escapes liability.